Leo Afonso: Club career

 He was selected by Inter Miami in the second round of the 2024 MLS SuperDraft on 19 December 2023. he subsequently signed with the second team (Inter Miami II) for the 2024 season.
 On 23 March 2024, he signed with the senior Inter Miami team on a short-term loan for a Major League Soccer match.
 He made his senior MLS debut with Inter Miami as a late substitute in a 4–0 loss to New York Red Bulls on 23 March 2024, having made his professional debut in a 2 goal outing on 17 March 2023 with IMCF II.
 On 30 March 2024, he signed on another short-term loan with Inter Miami.
 On 2 April 2024, he signed a one-year contract with the club with club options from 2025 to 2027.

 On 27 July 2025, Afonso was traded by Inter Miami to Atlanta United.
 Inter Miami received $50,000 in conditional performance based general allocation money and an international roster spot while Atlanta United received $225K in general allocation money.

+On 8 January 2026, Afonso signed with USL Championship side Rhode Island FC on a one-year deal.